Cutleast/cutleast-core-lib/README.md

 Run this from the root of your project to add from the master branch to your dependencies (not recommended):
 `uv add git+https://github.com/Cutleast/cutleast-core-lib`

+### As Git Submodule

+1. Add this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to `<project root>/core-lib` with this command:
+    `git submodule add -b master https://github.com/Cutleast/cutleast-core-lib.git core-lib`.
+2. Add the lib from the submodule as editable dependency with `uv`:
+    `uv add ./core-lib --editable`

 ## Basic Usage